pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 ``sphere_proj`` defines a spherical coordinate system which contains spherical coordinates of momentum transfer vector  :math:`\vec{Q}`.
+If projection ``offset`` parameter is zero, this vector is the vector of momentum transfer from neutron to magnetic or phonon excitations measured in scattering experiment.
+If offset is not zero, :math:`\vec{Q}` is the difference between ``offset`` and the measured momentum transfer.
 Energy transfer coordinate for ``sphere_proj`` remain unchanged.
-If projection ``offset`` parameter is zero, this vector is the vector of momentum transfer from neutron to excitations -- lattice measured in scattering experiment.
-If offset is not zero, :math:`\vec{Q}` is the difference between ``offset`` and the measured momentum transfer.

 Because reciprocal lattice may be non-orthogonal lattice, following common crystallography practice, we introduce auxiliary